barricklab/seabreeze/README.md

 Seabreeze uses snakemake to neatly manage input/output file and conda environment dependencies.

 ### Updates
-As of August 2024, the general purpose structural variant analysis tool [seabreeze](https://github.com/barricklab/seabreeze) is now hosted separately on the BarrickLab GitHub.
-Please use that version for your own data, and not this.
+As of August 2024, this is the general purpose structural variant analysis tool [seabreeze](https://github.com/barricklab/seabreeze).
+The modified version of _seabreeze_ is now hosted separately on the my personal GitHub.
+Please use this repository's version for your own data, and not the modified version.

 # Quick start
 To replicate analysis, follow these steps: